-It sometimes happens that one wants to locate oneself on the map when only TVO already located points can be seen.
+It sometimes happens that one wants to locate oneself on the map when only TNO already located points can be seen.
 If the compass can be used the table is orientated with it and resection lines drawn through both signals to their intersection which is the "point sought."
 Unfortunately the compass cannot be used everywhere.
 Then the method following can be employed.
-Lot A and B represent the B Li two signals on the ground and a and b their map locations.
+Lot A and B represent the Li two signals on the ground and a and b their map locations.
 Required the map location of table at C. This spot has not been sighted before.
 In some unoccupied corner of the map (here lower right) make a constructional station location (here e).
 The table is then oriented as closely as possible by guess.
 Then sight with alidade at both A and B through e and draw the solid lines shown.
 PAY NO ATTENTION TO THEIR MAP LOCATIONS.
-Now choose another station (here D) from which good intersections can be obtained on A and B and which can be seen from C. Call distance between C and D your "constructional base line".
+Now choose another station (here D) from which good intersections can be obtained on A and " and which can be seen from C. Call distance between C and D your "constructhonal base line".
 This distance need not be measured but can be laid off on the table by guess when D is sighted and the third solid line is drawn.
-Next move table to D and orient by backsight along the line drawn from C, thus making the table parallel to its first position when at C. Then from the constructional location for D a de la b the line A-B on the ground.
+Next move table to D and orient by backsight along the line drawn from C, thus making the table parallel to its first position when at C. Then from the constructional location for D (here f) draw lines toward A and B again paying no attention to a and b.
+Do just as if you were starting a new map.
+The intersections of these lines with those drawn from e given constructionel locations for A and.
+B here called at and Now one line between b' is parallel to I the line A-B on the ground.
 Required to place a-b on the map parallel to line A-B on the ground.
-To do this, place alidade on line b'-a' and note (or mark) a point on ground at some distance called X. Then move alidade to line b-a and turn table until line of sight hits X. Table is now oriented and the construction diagram, shown in cotted lines in second diagram, has served its purpose.
-Then resect and find d the true map location of D. Ordinary plane table resection will then serve to locate the map position of C which is not shown on diagram.
+To do this place alidade on line b'-a' and note (or b mark) a point on ground at some distance called X. Then move alidade to line b-a and turn table until line of sight hits X. Table is now oriented and the construction diagram, shown in dotted lines in second diagram, has served its purpose.
+Then resect and find d, the true map location of D. Ordinary plane table resec-tion will then serve to locate the map position of C which is not shown on diagram.
 End of Problem 6 edition of 1941.